 Please note: Habito is an online mortgage broker and whole of market lender so they will assess the best deals available and work out which works for you.
 We have an affiliate relation with Habito and take a small percentage of commission for referring you to them.

-Why autumn is a good time to find the best mortgage deal
+Why January 2020 is the best time to find a great mortgage deal

 How to find the best remortgage deal